-I have broad interests in the characteristics of language and print that shape development, and how readers develop the ability to read the printed language given such factors.
+I have broad interests in the characteristics of language and print that shape development.
 Furthermore, I am concerned with how we can use scientific knowledge of reading development to enhance learning.
-I investigate reading using a variety of methods.
-Working within the framework of the triangle model of skilled reading (Seidenberg & McClelland, 1989), one part of my work uses computational models to investigate the relationship between properties of language, print, and the development of mental representations of phonology, semantics, and orthography in the service of reading development.
+I investigate reading using a variety of methods, including computational models and lab-based experimentation.
+Working within the framework of the triangle model of skilled reading (Seidenberg & McClelland, 1989), the bulk of my work uses computational models to investigate the relationship between properties of language, print, and the development of mental representations of phonology, semantics, and orthography in the service of reading development.
 My relevant past experiences span linguistic and educational research at the university, as well as working as an elementary school teacher specializing in literacy instruction for children with language-based learning differences.

-My current research with Mark S. Seidenberg is investigating three things: (1) how the printed word impacts the development of semantic knowledge, (2) how the convergence of orthographic and phonological codes interactively support single word reading performance, and (3) how we can exploit semantic, phonological, and orthographic knowledge to accelerate learning basic reading skills in early developing readers.
+My current research with Mark S. Seidenberg focuses on how we can exploit semantic, phonological, and orthographic knowledge to accelerate learning basic reading skills in early developing readers.

-I am a predoctoral Fellow in the Interdisciplinary Training Program in Education Sciences at UW-Madison, and am a predoctoral mentee on a NICHD Learning Disabilities Hub grant operating collaboratively with Florida State University, University of Connecticut, and Yale University.
+I am a predoctoral Fellow in the Interdisciplinary Training Program in Education Sciences at UW-Madison, and am a predoctoral mentee on a NICHD Learning Disabilities Hub grant operating collaboratively with Florida State University and the University of Connecticut.